puppetlabs/puppet-docs/source/puppet/4.1/reference/modules_fundamentals.markdown

 ### Example

-This example module, my_module, shows the standard module layout in more detail:
+This example module, `my_module`, shows the standard module layout in more detail:

 * `my_module` --- This outermost directory's name matches the name of the module.
     * `manifests/` --- Contains all of the manifests in the module.